Concealed Carry Picture

 • Permit: A valid Wyoming concealed carry permit issued under W.S.
 6-8-104(a)(ii).

-• Direct Control: A biometric box must be secured in a location that only the staff
+• Direct Control: The weapon must be placed in an individualized biometric box that will be secured in a permanent location or concealed on the person.

 To be eligible for authorization under this policy, an individual must: